mobro-git/LEEP/README.md

-# EMF37viz
+# LEEP

 Code for interactive exploration, QA, and visualization of EMF37 data.

 ## Files and Folders:

-Model-scenario data are in /data-raw/model-runs and pulled from IIASA database api. templates are in /data-raw/templates
+Model-scenario data are in /data-raw/model-runs templates are in /data-raw/templates
 Control files are in /data-raw
 /R -- contains package-like functions only supporting the data pipeline